tacticrealtime/creative-validator/README.md

 }
 ```

+Then you can run the following commands inside creative directory:

+`npm run validate` for full validation

+`npm run validate-formats` for formats validation

+`npm run validate-security` for security validation

+`npm run validate-preview` for preview validation

 # Validation errors

-More detailed description of validation errors can be found on [errors page](Errors.md)
+More detailed description of validation errors can be found on [errors page](ERROR_LIST.md)

 # Development